bcgov/public-cloud-techdocs/docs/networking.md

 ## Transit gateway

-the Transit Gateway plays a central role as a key component for managing connectivity between different environments.
-The Transit Gateway serves several crucial functions within the ASEA architecture:
+The Transit Gateway plays a central role as a key component in managing connectivity between different environments.
+It serves crucial functions within the ASEA architecture:

 - **Centralized Routing Hub:** The Transit Gateway acts as a centralized hub for routing traffic.
 It facilitates communication between various environments, such as on-premises networks, the internet, and different VPCs within the platform.
 It utilizes route tables, and TGW policies to determine specific, allowed traffic within the platform.